jwcmitchell/playbook_famous_phonegap/setup/external_apis.md

 The server expects values for `gplus_server_client_id` and `gplus_server_client_secret` in `config.json`.

-For Push Notifications: Developer console: https://console.developers.google.com/
+For Push Notifications, see `Chapter 10.2: Sending a Push Notification`.